Hohenschwangau Castle

 Neuschwanstein Castle Map

-Getting to Hohenschwangau Castle is an easy twenty-minute walk from the ticket center.
+Getting to Hohenschwangau Castle is an easy twenty-minute walk from the ticket counter.
 We walked both up and down to Hohenschwangau.
-You can take the carriage up if you do not want to walk.
+You can take the carriage if you do not want to walk.

 Getting Tickets to go inside Hohenschwangau Castle

 As of 2020, both castles receive more than 1.4 million visitors annually.
 Most are heading inside Neuschwanstein.
-Approximately 300,000 visitors get tickets to go inside Hohenschwangau.
+Approximately 300,000 visitors purchase tickets to enter Hohenschwangau.

 You can buy a ticket on the same day.
-However, I strongly recommend that you purchase tickets in advance.
+However, I strongly recommend that you purchase those penterickets in advance.
 There are a few reasons for this:

 • You must take a guided tour.